 There are those who hate Him, the mixed murderers.
 There are those who are simply curious and somewhat indifferent.
-There are those who like the weeping women have certain sympathies and compassion toward Jesus.
-He doesn’t want your sympathy anymore than He wants your hatred.
-Those who are merely sympathetic toward Christ are no better than the curious crowd who are no better off than those who crucified Him.
+There are those who, like the weeping women, have certain sympathies and compassion toward Jesus.
+He doesn’t want your sympathy any more than He wants your hatred.
+Those who are merely sympathetic toward Christ are no better off than the curious crowd who are no better off than those who crucified Him.

 These two thieves really illustrate the two options.
-You’re either with Me or against Me.
-You’re either going to be with Me in paradise, or you’re going to be away from Me in hell.
-Oh the other thief...the other thief said, verse 39, “Are You not the Christ?
-Save Yourself and us.”
-He said it as a hurled abuse, mocking Him.
+You’re either with me or you’re against me.
+You’re either going to be with me in paradise or you’re going to be away from me in hell.
+Oh, the other thief - the other thief said, verse 39, “Are you not the Christ?
+Save yourself and us.”
+He said it as a hurled abuse at Jesus, mocking Him.

 An African stranger, a criminal brought to salvation.
 The few while the many went on the broad road to destruction.
 And which group do you belong to?
 Which is your group?
 The answer to that question is determined by whether or not you confess Jesus as Lord and Savior.
 Let’s bow in prayer.

 The message again is simple and clear, the age-old timeless message of salvation through faith alone in Christ alone.
-We know You’re not looking for sympathy, it’s no improvement on curiosity which is no improvement on hostility.
-Might as well hate You as merely sympathize with You.
+We know you’re not looking for sympathy.
+It’s no improvement on curiosity, which is no improvement on hostility.
+We might as well hate you as merely sympathize with you.
 Indifference gains you no ground, even sympathy gains you no ground.
 The sinner is not helped by having nice thoughts about Jesus.
-There’s only one way to be in the paradise of God, forever with Christ, and that is to confess Jesus as Lord, turning from sin and acknowledging Him as Savior and Redeemer.
+There’s only one way to be in the paradise of God forever with Christ, and that is to confess Jesus as Lord, turning from sin, and acknowledging Him as Savior and Redeemer.

 This article is also available and sold as a booklet.